mrmierzejewski/ansible-bootstrap-ubuntu/README.md

 ## Prerequisites for RunAbove hosting

-We need to set password for admin user and assing him to sudoers group.
+Set password for admin user and assing this user to sudoers group.

 ```
 $ ansible-playbook user.yml